Lewis & Clark Graduate School of Education & Counseling

 Master of Arts in Marriage, Couple, and Family Therapy

-The Master of Arts in Marriage, Couple, and Family Therapy (MCFT) program is designed to lead graduates to eventual licensure and employment as marriage and family therapists in a variety of clinical and agency settings.
+The Master of Arts in Marriage, Couple, and Family Therapy (MCFT) Program is designed to lead graduates to eventual licensure and employment as marriage and family therapists in a variety of clinical and agency settings.
 The MCFT curriculum provides the knowledge and skills necessary for practitioners to provide high-quality, effective therapy using active, positive approaches that help individuals, couples, and families build on their strengths, improve their relationships, and generate solutions to mental health and relational problems.
 The program is unique in its emphasis on taking a social justice perspective in the practice of family therapy.

 The MCFT program uses a cohort model which encourages students to build relationships and help each other develop over time.
 Throughout the program, students complete readings and assignments to prepare for active participation and application exercises in the classroom.
 Practice skills are integrated throughout courses and students complete an extensive supervised clinical internship during the last 15 months of their program in order to develop core practice competencies.
+MCFT students practice individual, couple, and family therapy under the supervision of full time faculty and experienced, qualified supervisors at the Lewis & Clark Community Counseling Center while also practicing in a community agency during their 15-month internship.

 Degree Requirements